George Bamberger: Baltimore Orioles pitching coach

-1978–80: Manager of "Bambi's Bombers"
+1978–80: Manager of "Bambi's Bombers" in Milwaukee

 Bamberger signed a two-year $120,000 contract to succeed Alex Grammas as manager of the Milwaukee Brewers on January 20, 1978.
-The appointment was a reunion with Dalton who had become the Brewers' new general manager two months earlier.
+The appointment reunited him with Dalton, who had become the Brewers' new general manager two months earlier.
 Dalton said Bamberger “was the only man we considered” for the position.
-The ball club never had a winning record in the eight seasons prior to Bamberger's arrival.
+The Milwaukee franchise never had a winning record in its first nine seasons, prior to Bamberger's arrival.
 Stating that a major goal was instilling a winning attitude, he added, "Last year the feeling I got was that we (the Orioles) should not lose to the Milwaukee Brewers.
 We felt they did not care, that they felt we were going to win."

 In his first managerial assignment, Bamberger led the 1978 Brewers to a 26-game turnaround.
 His club won 93 games and finished third behind the Yankees and Boston Red Sox in the AL East.
 Bamberger's influence on his pitching staff was reflected by a 30 percent decrease in walks allowed (566 vs. 398) and a 20 percent decline in home runs allowed (136 vs. 109).
 Team ERA dropped from 4.32 to 3.65, and both Mike Caldwell (22–9, 2.36) and Lary Sorensen (18–12, 3.21) enjoyed standout seasons.
 But a spike in offense would make an even larger mark on Bamberger's team.
 The 1978 Brewers hit 173 home runs (48 more than in 1977) and outscored their previous year's team by 165 runs, a 26 percent rise.
 Seven players hit double figures in home runs, and two (Larry Hisle, signed as a free agent, and Gorman Thomas) eclipsed the 30-homer mark.
 The Brewers became known as "Bambi's Bombers."
+The Sporting News named him its Manager of the Year.

 Then, in 1979, Bamberger's Brewers hit 185 home runs, captured 95 victories and finished second, behind only Weaver's Orioles.
-But in March 1980, during spring training, Bamberger was hospitalized with back and chest pains.
+However, in March 1980 during spring training, Bamberger was hospitalized with back and chest pains.
 He was diagnosed with a heart attack, underwent surgery and was sidelined until June 6.
-He re-took the reins from interim pilot Buck Rodgers, but did not finish the season, resigning September 7 after compiling a disappointing 47–45 win–loss record.
+He re-took the reins from interim pilot Buck Rodgers, but did not finish the season, resigning on September 7 after compiling a disappointing 47–45 win–loss record.
 He stepped down with a 235–180 (.566) mark for his maiden managerial job, while turning Milwaukee into a contender for the American League pennant.
 The Brewers qualified for the playoffs in 1981 under Rodgers and won their only AL championship in 1982 with Harvey Kuenn at the helm.
 (The club moved to the National League Central Division in 1998.)